simonw/til/twitter/credentials-twitter-bot.md

 Since the goal here is to get credentials that can be used to write to the account (in order to Tweet), the application needs to be configured to support that.

-It turns out you need to turn on "OAuth 1.0a" in order to generate a read-write token for the account.
+It turns out you need to turn on "OAuth 1.0a" in order to generate a read-write token for the account (thanks Igor Brigadir for [the tip](https://twitter.com/IgorBrigadir/status/1515766922742272004)).

 The following settings worked for me: